tomsch420/phd-thesis/chapters/random_events.typ

 $
 The product of $(X, A)$ and $(Y, B)$ is the measurable space $(X times Y, A  times.circle B)$.
 ] <def:product_sigma_algebra>
-An example of this product algebra is the combination of the following.
+An example of the product algebra is the combination of the following.

 $
 E_1 = &{a, b, c} \